 It also reduces excess water absorption and gives a relaxing vibe to the garden.
 Another popular method among both gardeners and farmers is mulching.
 It keeps the top layer of soil protected from getting washed or blown away by water and wind.
 Consider adding mulching to your bare lands where you don’t plan to grow any plants.

-Depending on the weather and season, adjust your watering schedule, and make sure to water at least two to three times a week.
+Adjust your watering schedule and water at least two to three times a week, depending on the weather and season.
 Thus, it will prevent soil erosion along with giving you healthier plants.

 Create Pavements or Path for Walking